OpenTreeMap/otm-core/README.md

 Alternatively, you can also use the [otm2-vagrant project](https://github.com/OpenTreeMap/otm2-vagrant) to get started.
-While not recommended for production, otm2-vagrant greatly simplifies getting a development environment for testing and demoing OTM2 locally.
+While not recommended for production, otm2-vagrant greatly simplifies getting a development environment for testing and contributing to OTM2 locally.

 ##Other Repositories